JaKooLit/Fedora-Hyprland/README.md

 - [ ] Install zsh and oh-my-zsh without necessary steps above
 - [ ] possibly adding gruvbox themes, cursors, icons
 - [ ] adding vertical waybar
+- [X] ~~Use kitty in favor of foot~~ - Dropped the idea of kitty.
+Kitty is using twice memory compared to foot.

 ### ✨ some known issues
-- [ ] reports from members of my discord, states that some users of nvidia are getting stuck on sddm login. credit  to @Kenni Fix stated was
+- reports from members of my discord, states that some users of nvidia are getting stuck on sddm login. credit  to @Kenni Fix stated was
 ```
  while in sddm press ctrl+alt+F2 or F3
 log into your account